jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

 ----

 =================================================================================
-home security alarm
+security alarm
 =================================================================================

 ----

 if the inputs are

-- is there motion in the house?
+- is there motion?
 - is the code right?

 ========================================================  =========== =========== =========== =========== ========================================================